DanteUkraine/playwright-elements/README.md

 ___
 ## Web element

 *WebElement class is a wrapper on playwright Locator.
-Tt was created to allow lazy initialization in page object and creation of complex web components which support more than two levels deep sub elements with ability to add custom methods.*
+It was created to allow creation of complex web components which support multiple levels sub elements with ability to add custom methods.*

 ___
-First you need to allow lazy initialization, if you use `@playwright/test` see: [Playwright elements fixtures](#playwright-elements-fixtures).
+If you use `@playwright/test` see: [Playwright elements fixtures](#playwright-elements-fixtures).
 In case you use any another test runner see: [Browser Instance](#browser-instance).
 ___
 ### Get by methods